Sleep Apnea and Snoring Treatment in South San Francisco

 Sleep Apnea Treatment

-Dr. Hovden’s practice in Daly City near Pacifica is unique in offering a variety of oral dental appliances to better meet your individual needs, helping you achieve a restful, quiet sleep.
+Dr. Hovden’s practice in Daly City near Pacifica is unique in offering a variety of oral dental appliances to better meet your individual needs, helping you achieve restful and quiet sleep.

 In addition, we have the benefit of Pharyngometry Technology on site.
 With the information gathered through this equipment, we can determine the ideal treatment plant that will work specifically for you.

-Dr. Hovden will consider these factors in suggesting a specific snoring or sleep apnea dental appliance:
+Dr. Hovden, DDS, will consider these factors in suggesting a specific snoring or sleep apnea dental appliance: